That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 From theory to practice: your new go-to breakfast

-The GOOD. bread
+The GOOD.
+Bread

-10 min work + 50 min oven.
+10 minutes prep + 50 minutes in the oven.
 Makes 18-20 slices.
 Storage: fridge up to 5 days, freezer up to 3 months.

 Wet: